 Residential plumbing is carried out for partly-detached townhouses, single-family homes, condominium complexes, and smaller apartments.

-Depending on the layout and systems of the home, residential plumbing might not be as difficult as commercial plumbing.
+Depending on the layout and systems of the home, residential plumbing is often not as difficult as commercial plumbing, in country towns I can always find experienced residential plumbers near me, but commercial plumbers may be harder to find.

 Key Differences between Commercial Plumbing and Residential Plumbing